Jhinjhak: Road

 Jhinjhak is 50 km from the town Agra-Lucknow's expressway.
 NH 19 (previously, National Highway 2) is 25 km from the town.
 A road network connects the city to nearby cities including Dibiyapur, Auraiya, Kannauj, and Kanpur.

 Air

-Jhinjhak has two airports.
+Two nearest airports to Jhinjhak are Lucknow Airport and Kanpur Chakeri Airport.
 Lucknow Airport services major cities within the country as well as several international destinations.
 Kanpur Chakeri Airport services strictly domestic destinations.